tannewt/wa-law.org/bill/2021-22/esb/5901/1/README.md

 ## Section 104
 1. The department must issue a sales and use tax deferral certificate for state and local sales and use taxes due under chapters 82.08, 82.12, and 82.14 RCW on each eligible investment project.

 2. The department must keep a running total of all deferrals granted under this chapter during each fiscal biennium.
-The amount of state and local sales and use taxes eligible for deferral under this chapter is limited to $400,000 per eligible investment project per person.
+The amount of state and local sales and use taxes eligible for deferral under this chapter is limited to $400,000 per person.

 3. This section expires July 1, 2032.